paolobasso99/an2dl-image-classification/README.md

 ## Models details
 For more dettails about the model check the [Report](report/Report.pdf).
 Briefly, we used the following techniques:
-1. Transfer Learning with `ConvNeXtLarge` model
+1. Transfer Learning with `ConvNeXtLarge` model with the "Weight Initialization" technique: the whole model was trained, in two phases.
+First, only the classification head with an high learning rate and then the whole model with a low learning rate.
-2. CutMix and MixUp data augmentation techniques
+2. CutMix and MixUp data augmentation techniques: one or the other technique was applied to each input image
 3. Standard data augmentation (flip, rotate, zoom)
-4. Test-Time data augmentation (self-ensemble technique)
+4. Test-Time data augmentation (self-ensemble technique) with shifts and flips
-5. Class weighting
+5. Class weighting to fight the imbalance of the dataset

 ## Running the code
 ### Requirements